-The Compensation Committee considers compensation market comparisons to ensure the competitiveness of our executives' base salaries and incentive awards.
-The committee evaluates executive pay by reference to the median of the market, but does not make automatic adjustments based on benchmarking data.
+We consider compensation market comparisons to ensure the competitiveness of our executives' pay.
+We evaluate pay by reference to the median of the market, but we don't automatically adjust pay elements to meet specific benchmarks.

-For its 2013 compensation decisions, the Compensation Committee relied on information provided by F.W.
+For its 2014 compensation decisions, the Compensation Committee relied on information provided by F.W.
 Cook regarding the compensation practices of a peer group of companies as well as broader utility industry survey data.
-The peer group data was compiled from proxy statements and other public filings of our peers and data derived from the Towers Watson Comp Online database.
-Utility industry survey data was collected from the Towers Watson Energy Services Executive Database.
+The peer group data were compiled from proxy statements and other public filings as well as data derived from the Towers Watson Comp Online database.
+Utility industry survey data were collected from the Towers Watson Energy Services Executive Database.
+Historical cash compensation data were updated at a 3% annual growth rate.

-To decide which companies to include in our peer group, we begin with a group of companies that our management and Board of Directors use to evaluate our performance relative to financial metrics.
+To select our peer group, each year we begin with the group of companies that we use to evaluate our performance relative to financial metrics.
 Our financial peer group includes companies that we believe represent the best match with PGE based on the following criteria:

 - Vertically Integrated Utility.
 Our peer companies should be vertically integrated utilities, with a business mix either focused on regulated electric operations or a balance of regulated electric and regulated gas operations. - Minimal Non-Regulated Business Activities.
 Non-regulated businesses should not be key drivers of the financial performance and strategy of our peer companies. - Market Capitalization.
-Our peer companies should be in the small to mid-cap range (\$1 to \$7 billion), with adequate liquidity and size to attract key utility-focused institutional investors while also maintaining a retail investor base. - Cost of Service Rate Making Process.
-Our peer companies should have a balanced retail, commercial and industrial mix, and balanced growth expectations. - Investment Grade Ratings.
-Our peer companies should have ratings that allow for financing at reasonable cost in most market environments. - Customer Mix.
-Our peer companies should have a balanced retail, commercial and industrial mix and a service territories not overly reliant on one key customer or industry sector. - Regulatory Environment.
-Our peer companies should have a comparable allowed return on equity, and a history of allowed recovery on regulatory assets, fuel and power costs and legitimate deferred costs. - Capital Structure.
+Our peer companies should be in the small to mid-cap range (\$1 to \$7 billion in market capitalization), with adequate liquidity and size to attract key utility-focused institutional investors while also maintaining a retail investor base. - Investment-Grade Ratings.
+Our peer companies should have ratings that allow for financing at a reasonable cost in most market environments. - Balanced Customer Mix.
+Our peer companies should have a balanced retail, commercial and industrial mix and service territories not overly reliant on one key customer or industry sector. - Regulatory Environment.
+Our peer companies should have a comparable cost of service ratemaking process and allowed return on equity, as well as a history of allowed recovery on regulatory assets, fuel and power costs and legitimate deferred costs. - Capital Structure.
 Our peer companies should demonstrate moderate leverage (generally less than 60% debt to total capitalization ratio) and no significant liquidity concerns. - Growth Opportunities.
-Our peer companies should have growth opportunities centered on adding to rate base and a majority of rate base investments recovered through a state-level rate making process.
+Our peer companies should have growth opportunities centered on adding to rate base and a majority of rate base investments recovered through a state-level regulatory process.

 We then review this group for suitability as a peer group for compensation matters.
-In doing so, we seek to maintain a peer group in which we are positioned near the median relative to certain key financial measures, including company revenues, market capitalization and enterprise value.
+We seek to maintain a peer group in which we are positioned near the median relative to certain key financial measures, including company revenues, market capitalization and enterprise value.

 After considering information provided by F.W.
-Cook, the Compensation Committee selected the following companies to serve as our peer group for 2013:
+Cook, the Compensation Committee selected the following companies to serve as our peer group for 2014: